Moon rocks are the filet mignon of weed, in a world in which weed is beef and everyone is a carnivore.

 Sun rocks are made by rolling the cannabis buds into CO2 oil and then into kief.

-The CO2 oil is what really makes the difference, as the potency of these treats can go up to about 80% THC, compared to a relatively “mild” 60% in the regular moon rocks.
+The CO2 oil is what really makes the difference, as it has more THC than your regular oil.
+Hence, the potency of sun rocks can go up to about 80% THC, compared to a relatively “mild” 60% in the regular moon rocks.

 Most people recommend smoking sun rocks just like moon rocks.
 The best way is to sprinkle your blunt or joint with some rocks on top of the weed and share it with some friends.

-If you are a novice user, I suggest not trying these two until you get acclimated to weed.
+If you are a novice user, I suggest not trying these two until you develop tolerance to THC.

 You can also smoke them using a water bong or a long neck pipe as these rocks tend to have a rather strong taste and a very thick smoke.